-Lower amounts of capital is used to protect against other market risks to which the Company has lower exposures.
+Lower amounts of capital are required to protect against other types of market risk towards which the Company is exposed.

 The Company's investment management policy ensures the Company's compliance with the Prudent Person Principle as per Article 132 of the Directive 2009/138/EC.